rdmarsh/elm/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/rdmarsh/elm)
 ![GitHub](https://img.shields.io/github/license/rdmarsh/elm)

-> A cli interface to make extracting LogicMonitor data via the api simpler
+> A cli interface for extracting LogicMonitor data via the api

 This tool is designed to make it simple to run basic read-only queries against the LogicMonitor API and format the data as csv, html, jira,